Raimondo, Alexander-Scott to hold coronavirus briefing at 1 pm

 PROVIDENCE, R.I.
-(WPRI) — Rhode Island Gov. Gina Raimondo and Health Director Dr. Nicole Alexander-Scott have scheduled a 1 p.m. news conference to update residents on the state’s coronavirus situation.
+(WPRI) — Rhode Island Gov. Gina Raimondo and Health Director Dr. Nicole Alexander-Scott will hold their final COVID-19 briefing of the week at 1 p.m.
+Friday.

-Eyewitness News plans to broadcast the briefing live on WPRI 12 and streaming live on WPRI.com.
+Eyewitness News plans to broadcast the briefing live on WPRI 12 and streaming live right here on WPRI.com.

-Raimondo is expected to announce more details about Phase 3 of reopening the state’s economy.

-On Thursday, the Rhode Island Department of Health (RIDOH) announced nine more Rhode Islanders died after contracting COVID-19, bringing the state’s total to 885.
+On Thursday, the Rhode Island Department of Health (RIDOH) said eight more Rhode Islanders died after contracting COVID-19, bringing the state’s total to 920.

 (Story continues below.)

-RIDOH also reported another 50 people tested positive for the virus out of 2,826 tests for a positivity rate of 1.7%.
+RIDOH also announced 40 new positive cases out of more than 3,000 tests conducted for a positivity rate of 1.3%.

-According to the health department, there are currently 126 Rhode Islanders in the hospital with COVID-19 as of midday Thursday.
-Of those patients, 23 are in the intensive care unit and 13 are on ventilators.
+Hospitalizations declined slightly this week, with 103 Rhode Islanders in the hospital with COVID-19 as of midday Thursday.
+Of those patients, 18 are in the intensive care unit and 17 are on ventilators.

-Interactive: See all the latest COVID-19 data on WPRI.com’s tracking page »

 Coronavirus: Coverage and Resources